Hans Oster: Invasion of Poland

-As war again grew more likely in mid-1939, the efforts for a coup were revived.
-Oster was still in contact with Halder and Witzleben.
-However, many officers, particularly those from the Prussian Junker background, were strongly anti-Polish and saw a war to regain Danzig and other lost eastern territories as justified.
+Nearly at the moment when Canaris and Oster were convinced that Hitler was finished and the moment to overthrow him was afoot, the order to attack Poland was issued and the conspirators not knowing whether this was the actual event or not "condemned the opposition to inactivity," according to historian Peter Hoffmann.
+Many officers, particularly those from the Prussian Junker background, were strongly anti-Polish and saw a war to regain Danzig and other lost eastern territories as justified.
 After the outbreak of World War II, resistance in the army became harder to contemplate since it could lead to the defeat of Germany.
-When Hitler decided to attack France soon after the Polish campaign in 1939, Halder along with other senior generals, thought it to be hopelessly unrealistic and again entertained the idea of a coup, urged by Oster and Canaris.
-When Hitler vowed to destroy the spirit of Zossen (the headquarters of the Army High Command), meaning defeatism, Halder feared that the conspiracy was about to be discovered and destroyed all incriminating documents.
+When Hitler vowed to destroy the spirit of Zossen, meaning defeatism, Halder feared discovery and destroyed all incriminating documents.